swisnl/jQuery-contextMenu/documentation/docs/runtime-options.md

 Registered commands (including those of sub-menus).

+Warning: If you use the same keys for an item in any place, it will overwrite that command here.

 `commands`: `array`

 ### inputs

 Registered commands of input-type (including those of sub-menus).

+Warning: If you use the same keys for an item in any place, it will overwrite that command here.

 Access a specific `<input>`: `opt.inputs[key].$input`